-An importer can obtain a customs bond through a surety licensed by the Treasury department or through their customs broker.
-Importers will have to complete a bond application which will include basic company details and information explaining the type of merchandise to be imported.
+An importer can obtain a customs bond through a surety licensed by the Treasury Department or their customs broker.
+Importers will have to complete a bond application, which will include basic company details and information explaining the type of merchandise to be imported.

 Who says logistics has to be complicated?
 We certainly didn’t.
 Contact our team to learn more about our International solutions.